MOGI-ROS/Week-1-2-Introduction-to-ROS2/README.md

 ## Create a python subscriber

-Let's create a new file `subscriber.py` in the scripts folder of our python package.
-First let's make the very simple implementation and after that we'll implement a more OOP version of it.
-Here we extend our knowledge with more API functions related to subscriptions.
+Let's create a new file `subscriber.py` in our python package (`bme_ros2_tutorials_py`).
+First we make a very simple implementation and after that we'll implement a more OOP version of it again.
+We further extend our knowledge with more API functions related to subscriptions (`create_subscription()`).

 ```python
 #!/usr/bin/env python3